-Yes.
-There is a larger deviation from the official PM160 specification to what I’ve shown here.
-Further investigation will reveal that that specification has been the big problem for any brake standards moving forward well since Manitou came up with it years ago.
-This should have been fixed 20 years ago.
-Still, the IS160/FM180 adapters that exist will be slightly off and should be updated.
-IS really has the most problems but other than special cases gone.
-They are usable.
-This effects very little of the current performance market.
+There is often a larger deviation from the official PM160 specification in the systematization.
+Further investigation will reveal that the PM160 specification has been the big problem for any brake standards moving forward since Manitou came up with it years ago.
+This problem should have been fixed 20 years ago as Manitou or the initial specification are now largely irrelevant.

-Here is the existing Post Mount standards.
-Comparing the locations, you can see that the maximum deviation my proposal is from the defined position is about 1/3 of a millimeter.
+Comparing the locations, you can see that the maximum deviation of my proposal from the Shimano published defined position is about 1/3 of a millimeter.
 It’s not really much and shouldn’t cause much issue as the industry has been using this as a system even though it isn’t defined that way, causing increased misalignment to already compromised pad positioning.
 I fix that shift.

 Flat mount is the flavor of the week and getting all the attention.
 Because the pad angles of post mount are steeper than it’s sizing scheme represents and the pad angle of flat mount is shallower than the translation angle produces, not much correction is possible to make up for pad twist at extremes.
 This is something for caliper manufacturers to address at a later date.